muratk3n/thirdwave/en/README.md

 "The second and primary culprit for the high tax rates paid by working-class Americans is consumption taxes.
 The United States may not have a value-added tax, but it has a proliferation of sales and excise taxes that, like a VAT, make prices higher.
-And thereâ€™s a
+And there's a
 twist: in contrast to regular value-added taxes, US levies exempt most services, which the affluent consume at high rates as a percentage of their overall spending.
 This twist means that the consumption of the